Wednesday – May 28, 2025

 How to Bounce Back from a Termination

 Learn strategies and practical steps to bounce back from a termination.
-Hear from public administrators who have not only bounced back but are still thriving in the profession.
-In this session, we’ll explore emotional resilience, effective job search strategies and the value of networking and mentorship.
-Gain valuable insights, tools and resources to turn adversity into opportunity and chart your path for a successful comeback.
-Whether you’re from a large, medium or small community, these presenters will provide insight on how to navigate through the process so you can move toward your next role in city or county government.
+Hear from public administrators who have not only bounced back but are still thriving.
+In this session, we’ll explore emotional resilience, effective job search strategies, and the value of networking and mentorship.
+Gain valuable insights, tools, and resources to turn adversity into opportunity and chart your path for a successful comeback.
+Whether you’re from a large, medium, or small community, these presenters will provide insight on navigating through the process so you can move toward your next role in city or county government.

 1:45 p.m. – 3:00 p.m.